 - Location: 1660 Park Ave, San Jose, CA 95191

 The outside of the museum is almost better than the inside.
-The building facade and gardens have been meticulously created to harness the Egyptian style that is easily recognizable.
-I recommend just walking around and exploring before heading into the museum itself.
+The building facade and gardens have been meticulously kept up and with a strong Egyptian style.
+I recommend just walking around and exploring before heading into the museum.
 Here are a few things you will see.

-This circle rock labyrinth is fun to see, but I had thought it would be elevated and not simply on the ground.
+This circle rock labyrinth is fun to see, but I had thought it would be elevated and not merely on the ground.

 The garden has a few tracks of plants, a small pond, and a small elevated stage.
 It is a peaceful spot in the area.